akadal/blockchain-server/README.md

 3. **Verify Receipt of Tokens**
    - Open MetaMask to see your test ETH balance
    - Check the explorer (http://localhost:8080) to view network activity
+   - Alternatively, use Blockscout Explorer (http://localhost:4000)

 4. **Interact with the Chain**
    - Deploy and test smart contracts
    - Execute transactions
    - Use tools like Remix IDE connected to your local node
-   - Monitor blockchain activity in the explorer
+   - Monitor blockchain activity in the explorers

 ### Using Remix with Akadal Chain